 Key Lime Pie Bars

 How to Make Key Lime Pie Bars

-Whisk together the graham cracker crust mixture, then firmly press into the bottom of a foil-lined 8×8-inch baking pan.
+2. Firmly press the crust mixture into the bottom of a foil-lined or parchment paper-lined square baking pan.
+Create a parchment sling by allowing the paper to hang over both ends.
 Bake the crust for 10 minutes.

-Don’t let the key lime bars get ‘browned’, they should stay fairly pale and light.
+Don’t let the key lime bars get ‘browned’; they should stay fairly pale and light, or they will have a dry, crumbly texture.

-Baking times will vary based on oven and climate variance, the type of sour cream used (lite makes batter runnier thus taking longer to bake), and if sugar was added (makes batter runnier).
+Baking times will vary based on oven and climate variance, the type of sour cream used (lite makes batter runnier, thus taking longer to bake), and if sugar was added (makes batter runnier).
 The center should be set and not too jiggly.
-Always watch your bars, and not the clock.
-Bake until done.
+Always watch your bars and not the clock.
+Bake until set and very lightly golden.

+Key Lime Pie Bars